AMANTHAKUR3/Mediconnect_integration/README.md

 ## 📚 API Reference (Draft)
 > Base URL assumed: `/api` (update if different).
 Only representative payloads are shown—align with your DTOs.
+> can be viewed in detail by using swagger :  http//localhost:8083/swagger-ui/index.html#
 ### 1) Auth (m1)
 **Register**
 ```http